kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 In addition, kube-scheduler will handle `matchLabelKeys` within the cluster-level default constraints in the scheduler configuration in the future (see https://github.com/kubernetes/kubernetes/issues/129198).

-Finally, the feature will be guarded by a new feature flag.
+Finally, the feature will be guarded by a new feature flag `MatchLabelKeysInPodTopologySpread`.
 If the feature is disabled, the field `matchLabelKeys` and corresponding `labelSelector` are preserved if it was already set in the persisted Pod object, otherwise new Pod with the field creation will be rejected by kube-apiserver.